-A relevant issue in family law is the belief that differing state policies regarding marriage and divorce have led to an increased use of forum shopping.
-This may cause a breakdown of the legitimacy of laws in some states because one state's specific marriage and divorce laws can be circumvented when interested parties venture into other states with more lenient or less stringent institutions, absent any evasion statutes.
-This increasing disparity... will impose additional pressures on our federalist system-states will have to decide not only whether to confer rights or impose obligations on individuals whose non-marital relationships were established in that jurisdiction, but also whether to enforce rights conferred or obligations imposed in other jurisdictions when individuals subsequently decide to cross state lines."
+absent any evasion statutes.284 This "increasing disparity ... will impose additional pressures on our federalist system-states will have to decide not only whether to confer rights or impose obligations on individuals whose non-marital relationships were established in that jurisdiction, but also whether to enforce rights conferred or obligations imposed in other jurisdictions when individuals subsequently decide to cross state lines."285

-State policies with respect to the enforcement of rights and obligations created elsewhere have the potential to promote forum shopping to facilitate individual's promoting their own interests at the expense of others.
-Absent congressional action or general agreement among the states, one can expect increasing issues in regards to forum shopping with respect to a whole range of issues in family law.
+"State policies with respect to the enforcement of rights and obligations created elsewhere have the potential to promote [forum shopping] to facilitate individual's promoting their own interests at the expense of others."
+The issue of forum shopping will likely continue in interstate disputes unless greater uniformity is achieved with respect to states' family-related laws.
+287